galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 Place that file under `roles/galaxy-tool-install/files/tool_list.yaml`.

-Note that you can also use the *tool_panel_section_id* but note that in that case the tool section must alerady exist on the server or Galaxy will install the tool outside any section.
+Note that you can also use the *tool_panel_section_id* (instead of `_label`) but note that in that case the tool section must already exist on the server or Galaxy will install the tool outside any section.
 If using `tool_panel_section_name`, Galaxy will create the necessary section if not already there.

 **Part 3 - Create some default variables.**